microsoft/dicom-server/docs/concepts/worklist.md

 ### Request Cancellation Response Payload

 A success response will have no payload, and a failure response payload will contain a message describing the failure.
-If the Workitem Instance is already in a cancelled state, the response will include the following HTTP Warning header:
+If the Workitem Instance is already in a canceled state, the response will include the following HTTP Warning header:
 `299: The UPS is already in the requested state of CANCELED.`